ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/what-is-a-document-store.dotnet.markdown

 {NOTE: }

 * The **Document Store** is the main Client API object which establishes and manages the communication between your client application and a [RavenDB cluster](../server/clustering/overview).
-Communicates with the server(s) via HTTP requests.
+Communication is done via HTTP requests.

 * The Document Store holds the [Cluster Topology](../server/clustering/rachis/cluster-topology), the [Authentication Certificate](../client-api/setting-up-authentication-and-authorization), and any configurations & customizations that you may have applied.

 * Caching is built in.
-The Document Store caches all requests to the server(s) and their responses.
+All requests to the server(s) and their responses are cached within the Document Store.

-* Only a single instance of the Document Store should be created per lifetime of your application (implementing [Singleton Pattern](https://csharpindepth.com/articles/Singleton)).
+* Only a single instance of the Document Store should be created per lifetime of your application ([Singleton Pattern](https://csharpindepth.com/articles/Singleton)).

 * The Document Store exposes methods to perform operations such as:
   * [Session](../client-api/session/what-is-a-session-and-how-does-it-work) - Use the Session object to perform operations on a specific database